-The DFTH bit is used to enable or disable the external digital interface mode.
+The DFTH bit is used to enable or disable the bypassing of the internal digital filter.
+The internal filter is bypassed when using the external digital interface.

 MONO: Monaural Mode Selection

 MONO = 0 Stereo mode (default) MONO = 1 Monaural mode